BDC Hamburger Icon

 It lacks focus.

 Before engaging in aggressive marketing tactics, consider if this approach is right for your business.
-Think about your ideal customer: Would they respond better to being approached directly or would passive marketing strategies compel them to act?
+Think about your ideal customer: Would they respond better to direct outreach?
+Or, would passive marketing strategies compel them to act?

 Here are the pros and cons of aggressive marketing.